Simonlee711/Simonlee711.github.io/_pages/photos_2021.md

 # 2021 Timeline

-If on a mobile device, I suggest you tilt your phone horizontally to get the timeline effect.
-Enjoy my 2021 year.
+If you are on a mobile device, I suggest you tilt your phone horizontally to get the full timeline effect.

+Enjoy Simon Lee's 2021.

 ![image-center](/images/phone.png){: .align-center style="width: 30%;"}